volkm/learntla-v2/docs/core/concurrency.rst

   Different processes cannot share label names.

-The writer has a single action, ``Write``, and the reader has a single action, ``Read``.
+The writer has a single action, ``AddToQueue``, and the reader has a single action, ``ReadFromQueue``.
 We haven't specified which should happen first, so the two can happen in any order.
 Either we (1) write to the queue and then read from it, or (2) read from the queue and then write to it.

 Behavior (2) doesn't make any sense: how can we read from the queue if there's nothing already in it?
 And if you try to run the spec, TLC will raise this as an error.